 Photos of tall ships at sea

 From the starting line, 4.8 miles off the coast of Sunderland, the tall ships began the first leg of the 2018 Tall Ships Race.
-The made their way to Esbjerg in Denmark, a part that celebrates the 150th anniversary of its foundation in 2018.
+They made their way to Esbjerg in Denmark, a part that celebrates the 150th anniversary of its foundation in 2018.

-Hopefully photographers in Esbjerg, Stavanger and Harlingen also enjoy seeing and photographing the tall ships.
+Hopefully, photographers in Esbjerg, Stavanger and Harlingen also enjoy seeing and photographing the tall ships.

-Thinking of visiting the north-east of England?
+Thinking of visiting the northeast of England?
 Check out things to do in Sunderland.

 Find out more about the tall ships’ visit to North East England on the Tall Ships Sunderland website.
 A selection of photos by Why Eye Photography Limited illustrate this online feature on Visiting the Tall Ships Race in Sunderland.